rust-unofficial/awesome-rust/README.md

 # Awesome Rust

-A curated list of Rust code and resources, inspired by the other [awesome lists](https://github.com/bayandin/awesome-awesomeness).
+A curated list of Rust code and resources, inspired by other awesome lists.
 The goal is to have only projects that are mostly stable and useful to users.

 If you want to contribute, please read [this](CONTRIBUTING.md).